stelaseldano/gitworkshop/git.md

 $ git push
 ```

-9. B2 adds "Both: Conflict resolving time!" on line 8
+9. B2 adds "Both: Conflict resolving time!" on line 9
 10. B2 commits
 11. B2 pulls, resloves the conflict, adds the file, commits and pushes
 12. B1 pulls

-There should be no conflict even though you edited the same line.
-Both should have something like that
+B1, B2 and git should all have the following:

 ```
 # bananas in pyjamas